 In preparation for this new edition, several reports containing items for possible change from the previous edition were prepared by the Nomenclature Committee Chair, by consulting the taxonomic data of the Germplasm Resources Information Network (GRIN), and made available to Committee members on the Web.
 These reports included:

-Although the ICBN no longer requires this, in the accompanying list the complete authorship is presented for all names.
+Although the ICN no longer requires this, in the accompanying list the complete author citation is presented for all names.
 To provide some understanding of its various components, a brief explanation of authorship is provided here.
-In a given author string the original author's or authors' name(s) appear in parenthesis when later author(s) transferred the original species or infraspecies to another genus or rank, thereby creating a new combination of epithets.
+In a given author citation the original author's or authors' name(s) appear in parenthesis when later author(s) transferred the original species or infraspecies to another genus or rank, thereby creating a new combination of epithets.
 For example, Tristania conferta R. Br., upon transfer to the genus Lophostemon, becomes L. confertus (R. Br.)
 Peter G. Wilson & J. T. Waterh.
-When "ex" connects two sets of authors, the first author(s) proposed a name but did not validly publish it as required by the ICBN; later the second author(s) validly published the name while crediting the first author(s).
+When "ex" connects two sets of authors, the first author(s) proposed a name but did not validly publish it as required by the ICN; later the second author(s) validly published the name while crediting the first author(s).
 For example, when validly published by George Bentham, the name Mimulus cardinalis was credited to David Douglas, who collected and named the specimen Bentham used to publish his description of the plant, thus we have M. cardinalis Douglas ex Benth.
 When citing authorship for such cases only the publishing author need be included (i.e., the author(s) preceding the "ex" may be omitted, e.g. M. cardinalis Benth.), although for completeness both are provided in the Stabilized List.

 GRIN's taxonomic data have been a substantial asset in the compilation of the Stabilized List.
 Although the data yielding this compilation reside in GRIN, they exist apart from GRIN Taxonomy and the content of these data reflects only what has been approved by ISTA and its Nomenclature Committee.
-Nevertheless, in the web version of this document linkages to the extensive data in GRIN Taxonomy on common names, native distribution, economic impacts, and literature references for the names on the list have been included, although it will be apparent to those who pursue those links that some of the names in GRIN Taxonomy have differing treatments.
+Nevertheless, in the GRIN web version of this document linkages to the extensive data in GRIN Taxonomy on common names, native distribution, economic impacts, and literature references for the names on the list have been included, although it will be apparent to those who pursue those links that some of the names in GRIN Taxonomy have differing treatments.
 In fact, a report of all such differences, or searches of these names by taxonomic or other criteria, is available in GRIN.
-As already mentioned, this report was of considerable benefit in locating nomenclature items for consideration by the Nomenclature Committee in the preparation of our proposals to the Iguassu Falls Congress of 2007, thereby providing for increased harmonization with the nomenclature of the Association of Official Seed Analysts (AOSA) of North America, which has adopted GRIN Taxonomy as its nomenclatural standard.
+As already mentioned, this report was of considerable benefit in locating nomenclature items for consideration by the Nomenclature Committee in the preparation of our proposals to the Antalya Congress of 2013, thereby providing for increased harmonization with the nomenclature of the Association of Official Seed Analysts (AOSA) of North America, which has adopted GRIN Taxonomy as its nomenclatural standard.